Invoice requirements

 - the quantity of goods or services

 Invoices must be numbered sequentially.
 You have to rectify invoices that are not numbered.
-This is particularly important for VAT purposes: if your invoices do not meet the requirements, your buyer will not be entitled to a VAT deduction.
+This is particularly important for VAT purposes: if your invoices do not meet the requirements, your customer will not be entitled to a VAT deduction.

 If you provide goods or services to another EU country, you must also indicate your customer’s VAT identification number.